Getting started

 Training for beginners

-If you want to start teaching your children to ride sooner, there’s a great online resource from British cycling.
+If you want to start teaching your children to ride from a young age, there’s a great online resource from British cycling.
 See https://readysetride.co.uk/ for details.

-Additionally, Lifecycle UK are holding both “Learn to Ride” and “Bikeability Level 3” holiday courses.
+Lifecycle regularly hold free courses – both “Learn to Ride” and “Bikeability Level 3” holiday courses.
 See https://activities.lifecycle.org.uk/holiday-courses-swindon for dates and details.

 For adults